Primary and Foreign Key Constraints

 Sales.SalesOrderHeader table has a foreign key link to the

-Sales.SalesPerson table because there is a logical relationship between sales orders and salespeople.
+Sales.SalesPerson table because there's a logical relationship between sales orders and salespeople.
 The

 SalesPersonID column in the